zendtech/zend-server-php-buildpack-bluemix/environment.md

 3. **ZS\_DB** - if set, indicates name of database that should be used for Zend Server.
 At bootstrap service with such database name will be searched and it's parameters used.
+4. **ZEND\_WEB\_SERVER** - allows choosing between nginx and apache.
+By default apache is used.
+If this variable is set to "nginx", then nginx is used instead.

 ## License related
 1. **ZEND\_LICENSE\_ORDER** - override Zend Server license order